devkan/zitwit/README.md

 ## Contact

-If you have any questions or suggestions about Zitwit, feel free to use the issue tracker or contact us via [email](mailto:your.email@example.com).
+If you have any questions or suggestions about Zitwit, feel free to use the issue tracker.